-TOP TETHER STRAP CHILD RESTRAINT
+TOP TETHER STRAP CHILD RE-STRAINT

-If your child restraint has a top tether strap, it must be secured to 1 of the provided anchor points (A).
+If your child restraint has a top tether strap, it must be secured to the provided anchor point.
 First, secure the child restraint with the rear seat belt.

-Remove the anchor cover (B) from the anchor point which is located directly behind the child seat.
+Remove the anchor cover from the anchor point which is located directly behind the child seat.